How to Cook With Marjoram

 What Does Marjoram Look Like?

 Marjoram’s fuzzy, oval green leaves form distinctive clusters, or knots (it’s also known as knotted marjoram).
-Marjoram and oregano can be mistaken for each other in appearance (same genus, different species) but marjoram leaves tend to cluster at the tips of the branches, whereas oregano leaves tend to dot the entire stalk of the plant.
+Marjoram and oregano can be mistaken for each other in appearance (same genus, different species).
+However, marjoram leaves tend to cluster at the tips of the branches, while oregano leaves tend to dot the entire stalk of the plant.

-When marjoram is dried the already little leaves shrink so that’s what you will see in a bottle or package.
+When dried, marjoram’s already little leaves shrink even further, so that’s what you will see in a bottle or package.

 What Does Marjoram Taste Like?

 Marjoram has an earthy and woodsy flavor.
-In some countries, marjoram is used interchangably with oregano but in both fresh and dried forms marjoram is subtler and more delicate than oregano.
-It is sometimes called ‘sweet marjoram’ because of this.
+In some countries, marjoram is used interchangeably with oregano, but in both fresh and dried forms, marjoram is subtler and more delicate than oregano.
+It is sometimes called “sweet marjoram” because of this.

 Substituting Dried Marjoram for Fresh Marjoram